russellf9/candy-space/README.md

 - I'll use Node.js as it's part of my JS Web Stack

-- I'm using Twitter Bootstrap to create the UI elements
+- I'm using Twitter Bootstrap to add style to the UI elements

 - To parse the csv data I'm using [node-csvtojson](https://github.com/Keyang/node-csvtojson), perhaps not the ideal solution a stream might be better.
 (Also, for now I'm having a path issue.)

-### APP SCOPE
+### App Scope

 - Posts - The `main` controller

-- Player? (need to think of the right name) - A Directive which holds and displays all the posts
+- Posts.Directive - A Directive which holds and displays all the posts

-- PostsService - A service responsible for the CRUD operations on the data ( On the specs only the READ operation is required. )
+- Posts.Service - A service responsible for the CRUD operations on the data ( On the specs only the READ operation is required. )

+### Re-direct

 ### State of the test